 Rather than using software to artificially increase resolution (which doesn’t add detail), it’s better to reshoot if possible.
 If reshooting isn’t an option, use specialized AI upscaling tools like Topaz Gigapixel AI or similar services that can intelligently add detail when increasing resolution.

-Background Selection and Staging
+Background selection and staging

 Quick Tip: Create a DIY infinity curve background by taping a large sheet of white paper to a wall and letting it curve gently onto a table.
 This eliminates the horizon line and creates that smooth studio look professionals use.